it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 #### Architecture Assessment

 The Architecture Assessment builds on the work from Governance and Design to identify compliance issues and develop mitigations for known threats.
-At a basic level, the architecture is reviewed for structural stability and all missing security controls are logged as defects.
+At a base level, the architecture is reviewed for structural stability and all missing security controls are logged as defects.

 #### Requirements-driven Testing